HyunjuAn/rdme-test/docs/documentation/getting-started.md

 ---
-title: Getting Started with estplatformtest
+title: Getting Started
 category:
-  uri: docs
+  uri: documentation
-slug: getting-started
+content:
   excerpt: >-
     This page will help you get started with estplatformtest.
 You'll be up and running in a jiffy!
-hidden: false
+privacy:
+  view: public
 ---
 # Welcome to ReadMe